The College’s Board of Governors (also known as the Corporation) is responsible for:

 Graham Mills Vice Chair of Board / Chair of Finance, Business & Operations Committee

-Graham is an Entrepreneur Club Development Consultant and Workplace Pensions Consultant.
+Graham is a Workplace Pensions Consultant.
 He is a former TSB/Lloyds Bank Commercial Manager.

 • Rex Sartain